-3.1 Start Condition
+4.1 Start Condition

 A Start condition occurs when there is a high-to-low transition on the SDA pin while the SCL pin is stable in the logic-high state.
 The Master uses a Start condition to initiate any data transfer sequence, and the Start condition must precede any command.
-The AT30TS74 will continuously monitor the SDA and SCL pins for a Start condition, and the device will not respond unless one is given.
+The AT30TS75 will continuously monitor the SDA and SCL pins for a Start condition, and the device will not respond unless one is given.

-3.2 Stop Condition
+4.2 Stop Condition

 A Stop condition occurs when there is a low-to-high transition on the SDA pin while the SCL pin is stable in the logic-high state.
-The Master uses the Stop condition to end a data transfer sequence to the AT30TS74 which will subsequently return to the idle state.
+The Master uses the Stop condition to end a data transfer sequence to the AT30TS75 which will subsequently return to the idle state.
 The Master can also utilize a repeated Start condition instead of a Stop condition to end the current data transfer if the Master will perform another operation.

-3.3 Acknowledge (ACK)
+4.3 Acknowledge (ACK)

-After every byte of data received, the AT30TS74 must acknowledge to the Master it has successfully received the data byte by responding with an ACK.
+After every byte of data received, the AT30TS75 must acknowledge to the Master that it has successfully received the data byte by responding with an ACK.
 This is accomplished by the Master first releasing the SDA line and providing the ACK/NACK clock cycle (a ninth clock cycle for every byte).
-During the ACK/NACK clock cycle, the AT30TS74 must output a Logic 0 (ACK) for the entire clock cycle such that the SDA line must be stable in the logic-low state during the entire high period of the clock cycle.
+During the ACK/NACK clock cycle, the AT30TS75 must output a Logic 0 (ACK) for the entire clock cycle such that the SDA line must be stable in the logic-low state during the entire high period of the clock cycle.

-3.4 No-Acknowledge (NACK)
+4.4 No-Acknowledge (NACK)

-When the AT30TS74 is transmitting data to the Master, the Master can indicate it is done receiving data and wants to end the operation by sending a NACK response to the AT30TS74 instead of an ACK response.
-This is accomplished by the Master outputting a Logic 1 during the ACK/NACK clock cycle.
-At which point, the AT30TS74 will release the SDA line so the Master can then generate a Stop condition.
+When the AT30TS75 is transmitting data to the Master, the Master can indicate that it is done receiving data and wants to end the operation by sending a NACK response to the AT30TS75 instead of an ACK response.
+This is accomplished by the Master outputting a Logic 1 during the ACK/NACK clock cycle, at which point the AT30TS75 will release the SDA line so that the Master can then generate a Stop condition.

-In addition, the AT30TS74 can use a NACK to respond to the Master instead of an ACK for certain invalid operation cases such as an attempt to write to a Read-only Register (e.g. an attempt to write to the Temperature Register).
+In addition, the AT30TS75 can use a NACK to respond to the Master instead of an ACK for certain invalid operation cases such as an attempt to write to a Read-only Register (e.g. an attempt to write to the Temperature Register).

-Figure 3-1.
+Figure 4-1.
 Start, Stop, and ACK

-4. Device Operation
+5. Device Operation

-Commands used to configure and control the operation of the AT30TS74 are sent to the device from the Master via the serial interface.
-Likewise, the Master can read the temperature data from the AT30TS74 via the serial interface.
+Commands used to configure and control the operation of the AT30TS75 are sent to the device from the Master via the serial interface.
+Likewise, the Master can read the temperature data from the AT30TS75 via the serial interface.
 However, since multiple slave devices can reside on the serial bus, each slave device must have its own unique 7-bit address so that the Master can access each device independently.

-For the AT30TS74, the first four MSBs of its 7-bit address are the device type identifier and are fixed at 1001.
-The remaining three LSBs correspond to the states of the hard-wired A{2-0} address pins.
-For the WLCSP product offering, see Section 4.1 for additional information on how the device address bits are handled.
+For the AT30TS75, the first four MSBs of its 7-bit address are the device type identifier and are fixed at 1001.
+The remaining three LSBs correspond to the states of the hard-wired $A{2-0}$ address pins.

-Example: If the $A{2,0}$ pins are connected to GND, then the 7-bit device address would be 1001000.
+Example: If the $A{2-0}$ pins are connected to GND, then the 7-bit device address would be 1001000.